brianshumate/vaultron/README.md

 ### Consul DNS

-The 3 Consul servers have DNS exposed to port 53 of their internal container addresses, and the Consul clients and Vault sever containers are configured to use those Consul servers for DNS as well.
+When using the Consul storage flavor of Vaultron, the 3 Consul servers have DNS exposed to port 53 of their internal container addresses, and the Consul clients and Vault sever containers are configured to use those Consul servers for DNS lookups.

-Additionally Consul DNS API is also published from the first Consul server at `localhost:8600`, so you can query services and nodes using DNS like so:
+Additionally, Consul DNS API is also published from the first Consul server at `localhost:8600`, so you can query services and nodes using DNS like so:

 ```
 dig -p 8600 @localhost consul.service.consul